arrigolupori/arrigolupori/README.md

 Hey there 👋🏼
 ========================

-I'm Arrigo 🤓
+I'm Arrigo, Co-Founder & Product Lead at [Sagewill](https://sagewill.com).

-*   🇮🇹  I'm based in Firenze, Italy
+*   🇮🇹🇺🇸  I'm based in Firenze, Italy, but my company is registered in the US.
-*   🧑🏼‍💼  Currently I work as the Head of Marketing for [Datavid](https://datavid.com)

-Open source is a HUGE passion for me.

-I often dive deep into repos and sponsor fellow opensourcerers.
-My time is limited at the moment, but I have the ambition to create relevant open-source projects for the community.
-Check back here in a few months' time!
+*   💾⛅️  I love working with PostgreSQL and serverless architecture.
+*   🪜🔐  My goal is to build highly-available and secure apps.

+I'm passionate about open source but haven't had time to dedicate to developing libraries.

+Although Sagewill is a commercial product, I'm hoping it will lend itself to some open-source opportunities 💪